• Skip to primary navigation

 wrapped pom pom jean flowers

-5. The base of these jeans flowers looks a bit unsightly, so I made some leaves to tidy it up.
-For both the leaves and stem I used denim in a different shade of indigo to the flower.
+Step 5: The base of these jeans flowers looks unsightly, so I made some leaves to tidy it up.
+I used denim in a different shade of indigo for the leaves and a stem for the flower.

-Using the leaf template cut out two pieces of denim.
-Either, glue these pieces wrong sides together or pin them and then stitch together.
-I stitched my leaves.
+Using the leaf template, cut out two pieces of denim.
+Either glue these pieces’ wrong sides together or pin them and then stitch them together.
+I sewed my leaves.

 Base leaf template